kevinlin/ai-sdlc-playbook/docs/cursor-rules/common/document.md

-# Markdown Guidelines
+# Documentation Guidelines

 To create a new Cursor Rule:

-1. Enter the name as `markdown`
+1. Enter the name as `document`
 2. Copy & paste the file content from below

 For more information, visit the [Project rules](https://docs.cursor.com/context/rules#project-rules).